 Mayoral Community meetings: The uThukela district municipality utilized the Mayoral Community meetings throughout the district to determine the needs of the community at large.
-The aim of this exercise was to collect needs from the community that informs the preparation of the 2021/2022 Budget.
-The Mayoral community meetings are continuous in nature.
+The aim of this exercise was to collect needs from the community that informs the preparation of the 2022/2023 Budget.

-IDP/ Budget Road Shows: The uThukela district municipality held its community road shows for both IDP Review and Budget for 2021/2022 financial year.
-The venues and times for these meetings were publicized at the public places and as well as through the media.
-The 2021/2022 IDP/Budget roadshows was held from the 19 April 2021 to the 29 April 2021 where the Covid -19 alert levels as proclaimed by National Command Council was considered.
+IDP/ Budget Road Shows: The uThukela district municipality will be having the community road shows for both IDP Review and Budget for 2022/2023 financial year.
+The venues and times of these meetings will be publicized at the public places and as well as through the media.
+The 2022/2023 IDP/Budget roadshows is planned to take place in the month of April 2022 where the Covid -19 alert levels as proclaimed by National Command Council will be considered.

-The Website: Copies of the uThukela district municipality IDP Review and Budget was placed on the website for communities, stakeholders and sector departments to view or download it and make comments.
+The Website: Copies of the uThukela district municipality IDP Review and Budget will be placed on the website for communities, stakeholders and sector departments to view or download it and make comments.